MarthaA6/AUTOMATION-PLAYGROUND/README.md

 OVERVIEW

-The “Customer Service” portal on the Automation Playground CRM portal allows users to input customer details such as email, first name, last name, city, state, and gender.
-There's also an option to add the customer to a promotional list.
-After filling in the necessary fields, users can submit the information or cancel the entry.
+The Automation Playground CRM is a Customer Service Portal.
+It provides features such as customer record management, creation of new customer profiles, and an option to add customers to a promotional list.
+This helps businesses manage and track their customer interactions and sales effectively.

 AUTOMATED FEATURES
 - These are the features and my observations during automation